Program Coordinator: Nancy Paul, Ph. DMurray 223F (218) firstname.lastname@example.org

 -Extensive computer-based clinical and research instrumentation for speech and voice analysis, audiology, and augmentative communication.

--Students volunteer for hearing and language screenings, present at regional and national conferences, and gain insight on the speech-language pathology profession.
+-Students volunteer for speech, hearing, language and memory screenings, stuttering support group; present at regional and national conferences; gain insight into the speech-language pathology profession.

 -Extremely high job placement.